CityUHK-CALAS/cityuhk-calas.github.io/content/news/25-06-04-welcome-Peter/index.md

 profile: false

 ---
-We are excited to welcome Peter from the University of Texas who will be joining our CALAS lab as a summer intern for the next 9 weeks!
+We are excited to welcome Peter from the University of Toronto who will be joining our CALAS lab as a summer intern for the next 9 weeks!
 <!--more-->
 <div style="display: grid; grid-template-columns: 1fr 1fr; grid-gap: 15px; margin: 20px 0;">
   <div>